Main Content

 1. How Much Home Can You Afford As A First-Time Home Buyer?

 Homes cost a bundle for most of us, so odds are you’ll need a home loan along with a hefty down payment.
 Still, the question remains: What price home can you really afford?
-That depends on your income and other variables, so punch your info into the Home Place Mortgage Calculator on our website: http://www.homeplace.pro/mortgage-calculator/ to get a ballpark figure of what you can manage.
+That depends on your income and other variables, so punch your info into the Home Place Mortgage Calculator on our website: https://www.homeplace.pro/mortgage-calculator/ to get a ballpark figure of what you can manage.

 In general, experts recommend that your house payments (mortgage, maintenance, taxes) should not exceed 28% of your gross monthly income.
 So, for example, if your monthly (before-tax) income is $3,000, multiply that by 0.28 and you’ll see that you shouldn’t pay more than $870 a month on your home.

 But online calculators give just a ballpark figure.
 For a more accurate assessment, head to a lender for mortgage pre-approval.
 This means the bank will assess your credit history and other factors, then tell you whether you qualify for a loan, and how much.
 Mortgage pre-approval also puts home sellers at ease, since they know you have the ability to back up your offer.
-Check out the links to local banks and financial institutions on the Home Place website: http://www.homeplace.pro/banks/
+Check out the links to local banks and financial institutions on the Home Place website: https://www.homeplace.pro/banks/

 2. Pick The Right Real Estate Agent – A Home Place Sales Associate